codophilic/Learn-ReactJS/About.md

 ```

 - **You define all the variables that will hold the component's state inside the `this.state` object in the constructor**.
 This is how you set up the component's internal state, which can be changed over time based on user interactions or lifecycle events.
+- To change the value you need to always use `this.setState` in class component.
+It accepts a new object with the new state value.
 You can also initialize state directly using class property .
 - While it's common to pass `props` to a class component, you do not always need to use them.
 Props are used to pass data from a parent component to a child component.
 If your component needs to access `props`, you'll pass them into the constructor.
 - `this.props` in your constructor, you must pass `props` to `super().` However, if you're not using `props`, you can still call `super()` without arguments, but it’s a good practice to include it to ensure proper initialization.